CleverbotIO/rust-cleverbot.io/README.md

 A Rust interface for Cleverbot.io.

+**Important**: For all I know, the cleverbot.io API does not work anymore.
+This crate, therefore, will not be maintained.
+Though this project is part of the Cleverbot IO project, I have nothing to do with and am not responsible for the maintenance of the Cleverbot IO API itself.
+The maintainer of the API has gone MIA.
+If your application still requires this crate, you should remove it.

 ## Installation
 This crate works with Cargo and can be found on crates.io with a `Cargo.toml` like: